-- 1. If you have external devices such as sensors and alarms, make the connection from the general I/O terminal block. - 2.
-Use the supplied RJ45 female/female coupler to connect the Network Camera to a switch.
-Use a Category 5 Cross Cable when Network Camera is directly connected to PC. - 3.
+- 1. If you have external devices such as sensors and alarms, connect them to the general I/O terminal block. - 2.
+Connect the camera to a switch via Ethernet cable. - 3.
 Connect the power cable from the Network Camera to a power outlet.